Canon 1100D vs Leica D-LUX 7

 |Leica D-LUX Typ 109||Y||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the D-LUX 7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1100D does not offer wifi capability.
+In contrast, the 1100D does not provide wifi capability.

 The D-LUX 7 is a recent model that features in the current product line-up of Leica.
-In contrast, the 1100D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1100D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.